BendDAO/bend-gitbook-portal/resources/terms-of-service.md

 * The value of an NFTs is subjective.
 Prices of NFTs are subject to volatility and fluctuations in the price of cryptocurrency can also materially and adversely affect NFT prices.
 You acknowledge that you fully understand this subjectivity and volatility and that you may lose money.
 * A lack of use or public interest in the creation and development of distributed ecosystems could negatively impact the development of those ecosystems and related applications, and could therefore also negatively impact the potential utility of NFTs.
 * The regulatory regime governing blockchain technologies, non-fungible tokens, cryptocurrency, and other crypto-based items is uncertain, and new regulations or policies may materially adversely affect the development of the Service and the utility of NFTs.
 * You are solely responsible for determining what, if any, taxes apply to your transactions.
-Bend is not responsible for determining the taxes that apply to your NFTs.
+BendDAO is not responsible for determining the taxes that apply to your NFTs.
 * There are risks associated with purchasing items associated with content created by third parties through peer-to-peer transactions, including but not limited to, the risk of purchasing counterfeit items, mislabeled items, items that are vulnerable to metadata decay, items on smart contracts with bugs, and items that may become untransferable.
 You represent and warrant that you have done sufficient research before making any decisions to sell, obtain, transfer, or otherwise interact with any NFTs or accounts/collections.
 * We do not control the public blockchains that you are interacting with and we do not control certain smart contracts and protocols that may be integral to your ability to complete transactions on these public blockchains.
-Additionally, blockchain transactions are irreversible and Bend has no ability to reverse any transactions on the blockchain.
+Additionally, blockchain transactions are irreversible and BendDAO has no ability to reverse any transactions on the blockchain.
 * There are risks associated with using Internet and blockchain based products, including, but not limited to, the risk associated with hardware, software, and Internet connections, the risk of malicious software introduction, and the risk that third parties may obtain unauthorized access to your third-party wallet or Account.
-You accept and acknowledge that Bend will not be responsible for any communication failures, disruptions, errors, distortions or delays you may experience when using the Service or any Blockchain network, however caused.
+You accept and acknowledge that BendDAO will not be responsible for any communication failures, disruptions, errors, distortions or delays you may experience when using the Service or any Blockchain network, however caused.
 * The Service relies on third-party platforms and/or vendors.
 If we are unable to maintain a good relationship with such platform providers and/or vendors; if the terms and conditions or pricing of such platform providers and/or vendors change; if we violate or cannot comply with the terms and conditions of such platforms and/or vendors; or if any of such platforms and/or vendors loses market share or falls out of favor or is unavailable for a prolonged period of time, access to and use of the Service will suffer.
-* Bend reserves the right to hide collections, contracts, and items affected by any of these issues or by other issues.
-Items you purchase may become inaccessible on Bend.
-Under no circumstances shall the inability to view items on Bend or an inability to use the Service in conjunction with the purchase, sale, or transfer of items available on any blockchains serve as grounds for a claim against Bend.
+* BendDAO reserves the right to hide collections, contracts, and items affected by any of these issues or by other issues.
+Items you purchase may become inaccessible on BendDAO.
+Under no circumstances shall the inability to view items on BendDAO or an inability to use the Service in conjunction with the purchase, sale, or transfer of items available on any blockchains serve as grounds for a claim against BendDAO.
 * If you have a dispute with one or more users, YOU RELEASE US FROM CLAIMS, DEMANDS, AND DAMAGES OF EVERY KIND AND NATURE, KNOWN AND UNKNOWN, ARISING OUT OF OR IN ANY WAY CONNECTED WITH SUCH DISPUTES.
 IN ENTERING INTO THIS RELEASE YOU EXPRESSLY WAIVE ANY PROTECTIONS (WHETHER STATUTORY OR OTHERWISE) THAT WOULD OTHERWISE LIMIT THE COVERAGE OF THIS RELEASE TO INCLUDE THOSE CLAIMS WHICH YOU MAY KNOW OR SUSPECT TO EXIST IN YOUR FAVOR AT THE TIME OF AGREEING TO THIS RELEASE.

 ## Proprietary Rights

-The intellectual property generated by core contributors to Bend are the property of Bend.
+The intellectual property generated by core contributors to BendDAO are the property of BendDAO.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.

 ## Third-Party Content and Services

-Bend helps you explore NFTs created by third parties and interact with different blockchains.
-Bend does not make any representations or warranties about this third-party content visible through our Service, including any content associated with NFTs displayed on the Service, and you bear responsibility for verifying the legitimacy, authenticity, and legality of NFTs that you purchase from third-party sellers.
+BendDAO helps you explore NFTs created by third parties and interact with different blockchains.
+BendDAO does not make any representations or warranties about this third-party content visible through our Service, including any content associated with NFTs displayed on the Service, and you bear responsibility for verifying the legitimacy, authenticity, and legality of NFTs that you purchase from third-party sellers.
 We also cannot guarantee that any NFTs visible on markets will always remain visible and/or available to be borrowed, bought, sold, or transferred.

 ## Prohibited Uses